gauravsacc/MMM-GoogleAssistant/README.md

 ![](assistant_active.png)

-It also show up parsed user speech that is sent to Google Assistant.
+It also shows up parsed user speech that is sent to Google Assistant.

 ## Installation